jpezninjo/Mutexes-Vs-Semaphores/README.md

 An experiment that tests the time performance of mutexes and semaphors for my Parallel Programming class
 Language: C

-Conclusion taken from many_semaphores
+Results and conclusion taken from many_semaphores

-Results:

 |Mutex results with 1 penguin nodes|
 |:---------------------------------------|